Colorado Healthcare Administration Certificate Programs

 Colorado schools for healthcare administration offer certificates for busy students who want to begin working as soon as possible.
 For that reason, each certificate program is highly focused in a specific area of health management.

 At the technical level, you may use your education to become a patient representative, a role that involves interfacing with patients on a daily basis.
-The Bureau of Labor Statistics claims that patient representatives earn an average of $34,830 per year in Colorado (2016).
-Between 2014 and 2024, job openings in this career path may increase 27% (O*Net, 2016).
+Patient representatives earn an average of $39,080 per year in Colorado.
+Between 2018 and 2028, job openings in this career path are projected to increase 9%.

 If you study management at a graduate level, you may consider pursuing a medical services managerial position.
-This field is growing extremely quickly, with an anticipated 34% swell in job openings through 2024 (O*Net, 2016).
-The average annual salary for a Colorado medical services manager is $113,930 (BLS, 2016).
+This field is growing extremely quickly, with an anticipated 33% swell in job openings over the decade leading up to 2028.
+The average annual salary for a Colorado medical services manager is $122,090.

 While exploring careers with healthcare administration, you may learn about becoming a medical records technician.
 These professionals work closely with medical databases, patient information, and patient records to ensure that information is kept secure.